aehlke/tag-it/README.markdown

 Name of hidden input field whose value is shown on tag (i.e. a user's name)

+## How to implement autocomplete in jQuery

+See the "autocompleteexample.js" file under the ".js" folder

 ## Old Documentation (still useful for other features)
 ## Demo